 - consolidating, simplifying and promoting online information on ‘going digital’ from across government and the private sector

-- engaging with small business and their trusted advisers
+- engaging with small businesses and their trusted advisers via an online platform

 - supporting business-to-business online information sharing and best practice